iterative/dvc.org/content/docs/start/model-management/model-registry.md

 You can check out our
 [example model](https://studio.iterative.ai/team/Iterative/models/b3P4bcYIrGYdzyjqzsf9Xw==/pool-segmentation/v0.1.0)
-in the Studio model registry to see what it will look like once we finish all the steps in this guide.
+in Studio to see what it will look like once we finish all the steps in this guide.

 Now that we have added a model, we should see something like the following